opleary/PHP2650Project/index.md

-While the two models generally agree on the first 5 most important variables (with a switch in age and age.way in terms of order), we can focus on the magnitude of the variable importance as well as the ordering of variables 6-9.
+While the two models generally agree on the first 5 most important variables (with a switch in age and age.way in terms of order), we can focus on the magnitude of the variable importance as well as the ordering of variables ranked 6-9.
 The industry variable in the dataset is one of the variables that has the most split points/levels.
 There are 16 unique variables that industry can take.
-Even though both models rank this variable to be the most important, relative to the conditional inference forest, the random survival forest seems to inflate the importance of this covariate as it reaches an importance of just over 0.04 in the random survival forest (as opposed to about 0.035 in the conditional inference forest).
+Even though both models rank this variable to be the most important, relative to the conditional inference forest, the random survival forest seems to slightly inflate the importance of this covariate as it reaches an importance of just over 0.04 in the random survival forest (as opposed to about 0.035 in the conditional inference forest).
 After the first 5 variables, the random survival forest ranks profession, self-control, anxiety, and way as the next important while the conditional inference forest ranks self-control, way, profession, and then anxiety as the next important.

 What may be of interest here is the ranking of the profession variable which has 15 unique split points.
 The random survival forest ranks this variable 2 places higher than the conditional inference forest does.
-The conditional inference forest on the other hand seems to favor the numeric self-control score over profession which may indicate an attempt to control for bias.
+The conditional inference forest on the other hand seems to favor the continuous self-control score over profession which may indicate an attempt to control for bias.

 <u>Prediction Error Curves</u>

 We can compare the prediction error curves of the two models.
 Recall that these estimates are based on the average brier scores computed at different time points.
-We reduce
+We reduce to
 <img src="https://render.githubusercontent.com/render/math?math=B"/> = 5
 for computation and run-time purposes.
 Using bootstrap cross-validation, we see an integrated brier score of 0.15 for the random survival forest and 0.12 for the conditional inference forest.
-We see that in the case of this employee turnover data, the conditional inference forest performs noticeably better than the random survival forest, especially as time increases.
+Thus, in the case of this employee turnover data, the conditional inference forest performs noticeably better than the random survival forest, especially as time increases.

     ##
     ## Integrated Brier score (crps):